 Fan Services Booth: The Fan Services Booth is located on the main concourse directly behind home plate.
 Services provided include answers to fan questions, ballpark food locations, information about events at Wrigley Field, directions, and mass transit information.
 Fans may also share their feedback here regarding their experience at Wrigley Field and obtain pocket schedules and Cubs stickers.

-Fan Text Messaging Number: For assistance during the game, fans can text 88019, Keyword "FAN" plus your issue and seating location.
+Fan Text Messaging Number: For assistance during the game, fans can text 69050, Keyword "Friendly" plus your issue and seating location.
 This option allows fans to discreetly alert event personnel of any fan services issues via text message during a game.
 You will receive a confirmation your message has been received.
 Standard message and data rates may apply.

 Field Dimensions: Distances from home plate -

 50/50 Raffle: One lucky fan at each Cubs home game will win a cash prize in this "split-the-pot" raffle.
 Fans may purchase 50/50 Raffle tickets from uniformed Chicago Cubs Charities raffle ticket sellers starting two hours before the game until the middle of the sixth inning.
 The winning ticket will be announced in the eighth inning and the winner will receive a check for half of the net proceeds from the game's raffle ticket sales that day.
 The other half will benefit Chicago Cubs Charities.
 For more information, or to find out the winning number, call the Raffle Hotline at (773) 404-4726 or go to http://cubscharities.m.pointstreak5050.com.

 First Timer's Certificates: Remember your first trip to Wrigley Field with a personalized First Timer's Certificate.
 The First Timer's booth can be found on the main concourse, next to Gate D.